Swallow and the Wolf

 Swallow and the Wolf are an indie-folk duo, consisting of Hadleigh, Suffolk born, Russell Swallow, who provides main vocals, lyrics and plays the acoustic guitar, and Australian Jess Kennedy on piano, keyboards and harmonising vocals.

-Russell was once a backing singer for Tallulah Rendall in 2011.
+Tallulah Rendall's backup vocalist in 2011 was Russell.

 Originally they were 'Russell Swallow and the Wolf' which was a 9-piece group with brass, strings, piano, drums, bass, guitar and extra singers.
 Russell had met Jess (from Melbourne), when she had put an advert online as a musician/writer looking for work.
 She originally joined as a pianist, but later became a co-writer / singer as well.

 The set-up included singers such as Neo Joshua and Yvette Riby-Williams, both from 'The Boxettes' (previously Jarvis Cocker's backing singers), and Alison Jones (who was a solo violinist with the touring Riverdance production).
 These, and jazz and classically trained musicians from the Guildhall School of Music and Drama, were enticed with large Sunday roast meals to play these indie-folk pop tunes.

 Their debut was at the Edinburgh Fringe Festival, in August was awarded with a five star review and an invitation to play in the BBC's own EdFringe tent.